simk395/CTF-Writeups/PicoCTF2019/Reverse Engineering/Vault Doors/Vault Door 6/VaultDoor6.md

 ![Vault Door 6 Script](./images/vd6_python_script.png)
 <br><br>

 Now that we know how XOR works, we can make a program to iterate through all of the bytes they used.
-Using the properties of XOR, we can find the hex that was in `passBytes[i]`.
+Using the properties of XOR, we can find the hex that was in `passBytes[i]` by doing `i ^ 0x55`.
 Afterwards, we can parse it into a hex value and find the character that was inputted by the user.
 Once the loops is done, it will have appended all the characters into a string giving us the password **n0t_mUcH_h4rD3r_tH4n_x0r_3ce2919**.
 Lets test the password out in the usual format.<br><br>

 ![Vault Door 6 Access Granted](./images/vd6_access_granted.png)
 <br><br>